-In collaboration with SFMC, a member of the Louisiana-based Franciscan Missionaries of Our Lady Health System (FMOLHS), P&S has prepared this CHNA to help guide our efforts for the next three years.
+Louisiana residents have potential access to one or more FMOLHS facilities, and these CHNA documents will help guide our efforts for the next three years.
 As we look at how best to serve the people of Louisiana, the CHNA is critical to guiding our decisions and laying the foundation for appropriate, effective community outreach.

-P&S will use this document as a planning tool to assist in initiating strategic initiatives related to meeting the critical specialty health needs of the people we serve.
-P&S has a strong history of providing healthcare services to the uninsured and underinsured citizens of Ouachita Parish and partners with numerous community health and social service organizations to provide health services in the community.

-In preparing this CHNA, P&S consulted with SFMC and other community-based organizations.
-We used community health information, gathered by SFMC, compared at national, state, regional and local levels and studied reports related to parish health rankings.
+SFN will use the document as a planning tool to assist in initiating strategic initiatives related to meeting the critical health needs of the people we serve.
+This CHNA is the first step in further developing our community outreach and focus on what is most important - extending the healing ministry of Jesus Christ to God's people, especially those most in need.
+In preparing this CHNA, SFN consulted with other FMOLHS facilities and local organizations.
+We used community health information compared at national, state, regional and local levels and studied reports related to parish health rankings.
 Additionally, information was gathered from local community partners representing a broad base of knowledge and input.
-All of this information was combined to create P&S's 2012-2014 CHNA, which will serve as a guide for our health outreach and help focus our efforts to improve the health of the people we serve.
+All of this information was combined to create this CHNA, which will serve as a guide for our health outreach and help focus our efforts to improve the health of the people we serve.

-Before examining the data and conclusions, it is important to understand what a needs assessment is.
-Needs assessments are "the process by which the program planner identifies and measures gaps between what is and what ought to be through identifying the needs of the target population and determining whether these needs are being met."
-Steps involved in the needs assessment include:
+Before examining the data and determining conclusions, it is important to understand what a needs assessment is.
+Needs assessments are "the process by which the program planner identifies and measures gaps between what is and what ought to be through identifying the needs of the target population and determining whether these needs are being met."2 Steps involved in the needs assessment include: